DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Key state and dead key mappings can be disabled using '--' or '-1' entries.
 Thus an entry can be removed in the LayStack.
 	- Remap cycles can consist of minicycles separated by slashes, like this: | a | b / c | d | e | to remap a-b and c-d-e separately.
 	- Instead of special '_ExtDV' remaps for Extend Ctrl+V to follow V under CurlDH, now prepend the mapSC_extend remap with 'V-B,'.
-	- All mapVK_mecSym (ANS2ISO/ISO2ANS) mappings removed from layout.ini files.
+	- All mapVK_mecSym (ANS2ISO/ISO2ANS) mappings removed from Layout.ini files.
 Still left in BaseLayout files as an example.
 	- Set the help image refresh timer a bit faster.
 Seems to help for Extend2, but not for Tap-Ext Kaomoji DK nor the initial help image?
 * EPKL v1.1.5: Tarmak Curl(DHm) w/ ortho images.
 Suspending apps.
 Language tweaks, fixes.
 	- The EPKL_Layouts_Override file is no longer tracked.
 Instead, there's an Override_Example file you can copy/rename/edit.
 Thus, your changes are kept over updates.